benignware/wp-bootstrap-hooks/README.md

 > A collection of filters and actions for bootstrap-based themes

-When integrating bootstrap with wordpress, it is not sufficient to just include assets and add some css-classes to templates.
+When integrating [Bootstrap](http://getbootstrap.com/) with Wordpress, it is not sufficient to just include assets and add some css-classes to templates.
 You will also need to inject bootstrap-compatible markup into programmatically generated sections, such as menus, widgets, comments etc.
 Bootstrap Hooks aims to cover most of these cases and make us start developing immediately after this point.